Troubleshooting

 Can't load MIDI files recorded with MultitrackStudio in another application.

-MIDI device seems to 'pause' periodically. or
+A MIDI device seems to pause periodically. or

 Close all other programs.